Shahriar-k/EEE204/Open method/Lab3 Manual.md

 c.
 Find relative true error using the solution after 7-iterations.

-4. Now set your code for 12-iterations:
+4.Now set your code for 12-iterations:

 a.
 Plot i-th solution *(ti)* vs iteration *(i)*.